SELECTING QUALITY FOOTWEAR

 Two important elements to look for in the construction of a men’s shoe are a steel shank and a hard heel counter.
 The shank supports the arches so feet can stand up to their workload.
 The counter provides additional support for people who walk to the outside and break down a shoe.

 Women are more prone to problems than men because the styles they wear are often bad for their feet.
-Flat shoes with rounded toes are much better than high heels.
+If you want to buy quality shoes, flat shoes with rounded toes are much better than high heels.
 A steel shank for arch support is preferable and a leather lining will keep the shoes from spreading out as soon as you wear them.

 Quality materials mean comfort and durability.
 Always look for uppers made of leather or some other natural material.
 Leather allows your feet to breathe and moisture to escape.
 Vinyl and other synthetics trap heat and moisture.
 Your feet will be hot and the trapped moisture makes an ideal breeding ground for bacteria.
 Linings, insoles and fillers should be made of natural materials for the same reasons.